Overload: Latency Attacks on Object Detection for Edge Devices: Experiments

 \subsection{Setup}

-To demonstrate the impact of latency attacks on edge devices, we evaluated the inference speed of YOLOv5 family on Nvidia Jetson NX, which is a popular edge device for object detection on autonomous vehicles \cite{ravi2022real,liang2022edge,albaranez2022case}.
-Although empirical studies showed that YOLOv5 does not outperform among YOLOv3 and YOLOv4 \cite{nepal2022comparing}, YOLOv5 provides the smallest model, which is suitable for deploying applications on edge devices.
-To further accelerate the running speed, the inference models are compiled into the TensorRT format \cite{vanholder2016efficient,jeong2022tensorrt}.
+To demonstrate the potential impacts of latency attacks on systems with limited computing resources, we conducted experiments on Nvidia Jetson NX, a popular edge device for real-time object detection applications \cite{ravi2022real, liang2022edge}, and the used models are YOLOv5s and YOLOv5n due to their low computational requirements.
+To further accelerate the running speed, the inference models are compiled into the TensorRT format \cite{jeong2022tensorrt}.
 We randomly selected 1,000 images from the validation set of MS COCO 2017 dataset \cite{lin2014microsoft}.
 Meanwhile, the batch size is 1 and the images' dimension is $(640, 640)$.
 The results are sorted by the elapsed time and presented in the selected percentile.

-Table \ref{tabel:nx_fps} shows the comparison of different YOLO5 models, in which FPS is the abbreviation for "Frame Per Second" and mAP@50 is the mean average precision calculated at IoU threshold 0.5.
-The first three models delivers better prediction accuracy but a slower speed.
-Hence, we conducted the rest of the experiments with YOLOv5n and YOLOv5s models, which are the two smallest models among the YOLOv5 family.

-Currently, there is no uniform metrics to evaluate the performance of the latency attack.
-It is not suitable for fair comparisons with related works since the input dimension and NMS configurations also affect the output result.
-We will give a comparison in the discussion (Section 4.4).
+Additionally, we have included ablation studies in the Appendix, which covers various aspects such as the selection of the loss function, evaluation of spatial attention, transfer attack analysis, and the performance impact on different models.
+The results obtained indicate that the total number of objects generated by our proposed attack closely aligns with the theoretical maximum that victim models can output, demonstrating the effectiveness of our approach.
+Furthermore, our method allows the encoding of information from multiple models within a single image, showcasing the feasibility of an ensemble attack to deceive various object detection models.